Soviet submarine K-129 (1960): Secret recovery attempt

 Given a unique opportunity to recover a Soviet SS-N-5 Serb nuclear missile without the knowledge of the Soviet Union, President Richard Nixon authorized a salvage attempt after consideration by the Secretary of Defense and the White House.
 To ensure the salvage attempt remained "black" (i.e., secret), the CIA, rather than the Navy, was asked to conduct the operation.
 Hughes Glomar Explorer was designed and built under CIA contract solely for the clandestine salvage of K-129.
 The cover story was that the ship would be mining manganese nodules on the sea floor.
 The salvage operation, named Project Azorian, was one of the most expensive and deepest secrets of the Cold War.

-The ship traveled 3,008 miles from Long Beach, California, to reach the recovery site.
 According to one account, in July–August 1974, Hughes Glomar Explorer grappled with and was able to lift the forward half of the wreck of K-129, but as it was being raised, the claw suffered a critical failure, resulting in the forward section breaking into two pieces with the all-important sail area and center section falling back to the ocean floor.
 Thus, the center sail area and the after portions of K-129 were allegedly not recovered.
-What exactly was retrieved in the section that was recovered is classified Secret Noforn or Top Secret, but the Soviets assumed that the United States recovered torpedoes with nuclear warheads, operations manuals, code books, and coding machines.
-Another source (unofficial) states that the U.S. recovered the bow area, which contained two nuclear torpedoes, but no cryptographic equipment nor code books.
+What exactly was retrieved in the section that was recovered is classified SECRET//NOFORN or Top Secret, but the Soviets assumed that the United States recovered torpedoes with nuclear warheads, operations manuals, code books, and coding machines.
+Another source (unofficial) states that the U.S. recovered the bow area, which contained two nuclear torpedoes, but no cryptographic equipment or code books.